GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: System Model

 As the UAVs move, their positions evolve dynamically to optimize data collection from the EDs.
 To ensure feasible and safe UAV flight paths, several constraints are imposed.
-First, each UAV is limited to a maximum speed \(S_{\max}\) throughout the mission, restricting the instantaneous speed:
+We define $\dot{\mathbf{q}}_u[t]$ as the velocity of GW $u$ at time $t$, which can be approximated by the discrete-time derivative $\dot{\mathbf{q}}_u[t] \approx \frac{\mathbf{q}_u[t+1] - \mathbf{q}_u[t]}{\Delta t}$.
+Consequently, each UAV is limited to a maximum speed $S_{\max}$ throughout the mission, restricting the instantaneous speed